 Center for Heart Rhythm Disorders Overview

-The human heart beats approximately 100,000 times a day or about 35 million times a year.
-Each heartbeat begins with an electrical impulse within the heart's own electrical network called the conduction system.
-The electrical impulse of the conductions system starts in the atria or upper chambers of the heart and travels down to the ventricles or lower chambers of the heart to produce a heartbeat.
-Heart rhythms disorders, also called arrhythmias or dysrhythmias, are a problem with the conduction system that results in irregular heartbeats that are too fast (tachycardia), too slow (bradycardia) and/or irregular (extra or skipped beats).
-Depending on the specific type, heart rhythm disorders range from harmless to life threatening.
+The human heart beats approximately 100,000 times a day—about 35 million times a year.
+Each heartbeat begins with an electrical impulse within the heart's own electrical network, called the conduction system.
+The electrical impulse of the conduction system starts in the atria, or upper chambers of the heart, and travels down to the ventricles, or lower chambers of the heart, to produce a heartbeat.

 Emotional and Behavioral Health